thisisbalu/exception-decoded/_posts/spring/2023-09-26-spring-cassandrareadtimeoutexception.md

 ---
-title: "Unraveling the CassandraReadTimeoutException in Spring Framework"
+title: "CassandraReadTimeoutException in Spring: Understanding, Diagnosing and Fixing Cassandra timeout settings"
 date: 2023-09-26 14:52:41 -0000
 categories: [Spring, spring-data]
 tags: [spring, spring-unchecked, org.springframework.data.cassandra]
 mermaid: true
 toc: true
 ---

 When working with large-scale distributed systems, many developers choose the Apache Cassandra database.
 Popular for its capability to handle vast amounts of data across numerous commodity servers, it ensures exceptional performance.
 However, like any other technology, it also has certain issues that developers face.